German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Dative

 The dative case is known to be a tricky one for German learners.
 It changes pronouns and articles in a way that can make discerning genders confusing.
-But once you’ve learnt these changes, it allows you to convey concise yet intricately complex meanings!
+But once you’ve learned these changes, you can convey concise yet intricately complex meanings!

 Genitive